contao/contao/core-bundle/README.md

     resource: "@ContaoCoreBundle/Resources/config/routing.yml"
 ```

-Add the following entries to your `app/config/security.yml` file:
+Replace the content of your `app/config/security.yml` file with the following:

 ```yml
 imports: